Temporary Tooth Gems Explained: Safe Trends and Care Tips

 Testing a small area for an allergic reaction before full application can help prevent issues.
 Avoid DIY application since improper products raise your risk of adverse effects.

 If you develop irritation or discomfort after placing a tooth gem, remove it and see a dentist or doctor.
-Always follow professional advice for safe use and removal of tooth gems.
+Always follow professional advice for safe use and removal of gems.

 Removal and Aftercare